ShadiElmasry/patient-los-prediction/README.md

 Unpredictable patient length of stay (LOS) is one of the biggest operational challenges in hospital management.
 It leads to bed shortages, staffing mismatches, and inflated cost-per-stay.

 This project builds a **production-ready XGBoost regression model** that predicts a patient's LOS in days **at the point of admission** — before the stay begins — using pre-admission clinical and operational features.
-The model is deployed across **5 hospital branches** (UAE & KSA) and extended into a **30-day forward forecast** to support bed planning and staffing decisions.
+The model is deployed across **5 hospital branches**  and extended into a **30-day forward forecast** to support bed planning and staffing decisions.

 ---